Juheon811/Juheon811.github.io/virtualwater.md

 <iframe src="/assets/top5_beer_importers_2023.html" width="850" height="600"></iframe>
 ---

-- In the 2023 beer import market, the U.S. topped the list with overwhelming imports.
+In the 2023 beer import market, the U.S. topped the list with overwhelming imports. <br>
-- France, the United Kingdom and Italy also saw high imports, meaning that the culture of beer consumption in Europe remains active.
+France, the United Kingdom and Italy also saw high imports, meaning that the culture of beer consumption in Europe remains active. <br>
-- In particular, the Netherlands is at the top of the list of imports as well as beer exports, showing that it is playing a dual role.
+In particular, the Netherlands is at the top of the list of imports as well as beer exports, showing that it is playing a dual role.

 ---

 <iframe src="/assets/top5_beer_exporters_2023.html" width="850" height="600"></iframe>
 ---

-- Mexico has emerged as a hub of global beer supply, dominating the beer export market in 2023.
+Mexico has emerged as a hub of global beer supply, dominating the beer export market in 2023. <br>
-- Following this, the Netherlands, Belgium and Germany remain at the top, indicating that European countries are still leading global beer production and exports.
+Following this, the Netherlands, Belgium and Germany remain at the top, indicating that European countries are still leading global beer production and exports. <br>
-- Ireland is also among the top five countries, solidifying its position as a traditional beer producer.
+Ireland is also among the top five countries, solidifying its position as a traditional beer producer.

 ---